BILGI-IE-423/ie423-2025-2026-termproject-wizards-of-data/docs/ResearchProposalPreprocessing.md

 `data/README.md`

 The project assumes that all dataset files are located in this folder with their original file names.
 Users are required to manually download the dataset before running the scripts.

+## Research Questions

+### Research Question 1
+How accurately can product ratings be predicted using customer review sentiment analysis, brand information, content data, and product feature data?

+**Explanation:**
+This question aims to evaluate the extent to which product ratings can be explained and predicted using a combination of structured and unstructured data.
+Understanding the predictive power of different feature types—such as sentiment extracted from textual reviews, product characteristics, and brand-related information—can provide insights into the key drivers of customer satisfaction.
+The dataset supports this analysis by combining textual review data with structured product and user-related features, enabling the integration of sentiment analysis with feature-based predictive modeling approaches.

+---

+### Research Question 2
+Do users give higher ratings to products when their personal characteristics (skin type, skin tone, and hair color) are aligned with product highlights?

+**Explanation:**
+This question explores whether compatibility between user characteristics and product attributes influences customer satisfaction.
+By examining the relationship between user profiles and product highlights, the analysis aims to uncover whether personalized product-user alignment leads to higher ratings.
+The dataset includes both user-related features and product descriptors, making it possible to investigate patterns of preference and evaluate the role of personalization in shaping user experiences.

+---

+### Research Question 3
+How does the performance of different machine learning algorithms compare in predicting product ratings, and which model provides the highest predictive accuracy?

+**Explanation:**
+This question focuses on comparing the effectiveness of different machine learning algorithms in predicting product ratings.
+By applying and evaluating multiple models, the goal is to identify which approaches perform best in capturing the underlying patterns in the data.
+The dataset’s combination of structured and unstructured features makes it suitable for testing a variety of models, allowing for a comprehensive comparison in terms of predictive accuracy and overall performance.